 My female colleagues in our medical research departments are well aware of the shortcomings of Athena SWAN.
 Nevertheless, they are seriously disappointed by the loss of the leverage that the link between Athena SWAN and NIHR funding brought to the university’s efforts to advance gender equality.

 The drive to reduce bureaucracy would have been better framed as a drive to reduce unnecessary bureaucracy.
 Unfortunately, government has given the impression it believes that attention to the culture with universities should be downgraded in favour of a focus on our ‘core’ activities, which it defines as research and education.
 The insistence on the primacy of these core activities is repeated no fewer than four times in the government’s policy paper.
 In my view that is a fundamental error.
-The environment within which academics and support staff work is critical to the quality of the research and education that they deliver.
+The environment within which academics and support staff and students is critical to the quality of the research and education that they deliver.

 Science Minister Amanda Solloway has also sent some encouraging signals.
 In a speech made just days after the policy paper appeared, she spoke passionately about the importance of diversity and well-being for the future of UK R&D. It would be helpful if she could clarify how her vision is to be enacted alongside the Cummings’ arson attack on bureaucracy.

-Ironically, the government’s policy may undermine attempts by Advance HE to reduce the bureaucratic burden of Athena SWAN and the REC and to make them more effective tools for change.
+Ironically, the government’s policy may actually undermine attempts by Advance HE to reduce the bureaucratic burden of Athena SWAN and the REC and to make them more effective tools for change.
 Advance HE’s dependence on subscriptions might tempt them to leniency in judging weak applications for fear that universities, now told they should “not feel pressured to take part” in such schemes, will then withdraw to pursue equality by their own lights.

 Naturally, it is healthy always to review how we might do things better (as has happened, albeit stutteringly*, with Athena SWAN and as is now happening with the REC).
 Alternative and more effective ways of advancing equality, diversity and inclusion in our universities could certainly be envisaged.
 But it would be foolish to assume these will not involve bureaucracy or administration.
 Easy solutions are not available for hard problems.
 If you want to bring about organisational and cultural change, you cannot avoid the grunt work of rethinking every process, every training programme, every decision, every appointment.
 Cummings may have a point about bureaucratic bloat, but the values under-pinning his prescriptions are invisible.
 Beyond vague notions of devolving power – and his supremely unhelpful lessons in rule-breaking – he has little to offer in the way of workable alternatives.
 That bit is up to us.